 The origins of April Fool’s Day

-Although not all April Fool’s experts agree (yes, they exist), some argue the day originated in 16th-century France, when Pope Gregory XIII mandated that the new year begin on January 1 instead of the end of March.
+Although not all April Fool’s experts agree (yes, they exist), some argue April Fool’s Day originated in 16th-century France, when Pope Gregory XIII mandated that the new year begin on January 1 instead of the end of March.
 Those who failed to follow the new calendar were dubbed “April fish.”
-Others claim it originated from ancient spring festivals that included mischief making.
+Others claim it originated from ancient spring festivals that included mischief-making.

 A spaghetti harvest causes a stir…

-When it comes to fooling around, Great Britain is a world leader.
-Indeed, many believe a BBC TV hoax, broadcast over half a century ago still ranks as the best-ever April Fool’s joke.
+When it comes to the best April Fool’s pranks of all time, Great Britain is a world leader.
+Indeed, many believe a BBC TV hoax, broadcast over half a century ago still comes in at #1.
 In 1957 the news show Panorama reported that, thanks to a mild winter, Swiss farmers enjoyed a bumper spaghetti crop.
 To prove this, it broadcast a three-minute report of Swiss farmers carefully plucking, or “harvesting,” strands of spaghetti from trees.
 Legions of viewers were duped and many called the BBC wanting to know how they could grow their very own spaghetti tree.
 The BBC advised each caller: “Place a sprig of spaghetti in a tin of tomato sauce and hope for the best.”

 Corporate April Fool’s Day capers